Tabby concrete

 Tabby is a type of concrete made by burning oyster shells to create lime, then mixing it with water, sand, ash and broken oyster shells.
 Tabby was used by early Spanish settlers in present-day Florida, then by British colonists primarily in coastal South Carolina and Georgia.
-It is a man-made analogue of coquina, a naturally-occurring sedimentary rock derived from shells and also used for building.
+It is a man-made analogue of coquina, a naturally occurring sedimentary rock derived from shells and also used for building.

 Revivals in the use of tabby spread northward and continued into the early 19th century.
 Tabby was normally protected with a coating of plaster or stucco.

 Origin

-Tabby's origin is African, but unstudied.
-The word is African in origin, with an Arabic background.
+"Tabby" or "tapia" derives from the Spanish tabique de ostión (literally, "adobe wall of oyster [shell]").

 There is evidence that North African Moors brought a predecessor form of tabby to Spain when they invaded the peninsula, but there is also evidence that the Iberian use is earlier and that it spread from there south to Morocco.
 A form of tabby is used in Morocco today and some tabby structures survive in Spain, though in both instances the aggregate is granite, not oyster shells.

 It is likely that 16th-century Spanish explorers first brought tabby (which appears as tabee, tapis, tappy and tapia in early documents) to the coast of Florida in the sixteenth century.
 Tapia is Spanish for 'mud wall' and Arabic tabbi means 'a mixture of mortar and lime' or African tabi.
 In fact, the mortar used to chink the earliest cabins in this area was a mixture of mud and Spanish moss.

 The oldest known example of tabby concrete in North America is the Spanish Fort San Antón de Carlos located on Mound Key in Florida.

 Some researchers believe that English colonists developed their own process independently of the Spanish.

 James Oglethorpe is credited with introducing "Oglethorpe tabby" into Georgia after seeing Spanish forts in Florida and encouraging its use, using it himself for his house near Fort Frederica.
 Later Thomas Spalding, who had grown up in Oglethorpe's house, led a tabby revival in the second quarter of the 19th century sometimes referred to as "Spalding tabby".
 Another revival occurred with the development of Jekyll Island in the 1880s.